 Whenever you pick up the guitar, no matter how little practice time you have, set a specific goal you want to achieve and focus all your attention on achieving that small goal.

-Quality practicing can compensate for lack of time.
+Quality guitar practice can compensate for lack of time.

 Quality practicing and a lot of time, for a long period of time, can lead to levels of guitar playing that at this point you may think are impossible for you to ever reach.